GitCats/Biteme/API_spec.md

     cuisine_id: {3: 1, 6: 0, 9: 1}
   }
   In the cuisine_id object, the key values represent cuisine_id's to update.
 A '1' value means add that preference, '0' means remove the preference

+GET /api/userprefs/allRestaurants => returns a list of all the restaurants currently in the db.
+Includes the 'name', 'restaurant_id', 'image_name' properties